linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.05.2026
+- Topic: UIID and WorldID
+- Directory: /posts/2026/May/11
+- Description: ``` LINKSPREED LLC is transforming the planet into a calculated reality.
+We are proud to announce WorldID and the Universal Immutable Identifier.
+We are moving away from stored truths toward a mathematical framework that covers every square meter of the Earth. ```

 ### 10.05.2026
 - Topic: Linkspreed introduces WorldID
 - Directory: /posts/2026/May/10